top of page

 What is a "Structured Literacy Approach"?

 A structured literacy programme introduces language sounds one at a time in an appropriate order.
 Learners are taught sound-to-letter combinations.
 For example, the spelling 'ai' sounds like /ai/ (as in 'rain').
-Not only can we read the word 'rain' now, but we can spell it too by writing down the spellings for each sound - /r/ /ai/ /n/.
+Not only can we read the word 'rain' now, but we can spell it by writing down the spellings for each sound - /r/ /ai/ /n/.
 The programme books only use words with those sound-letter combination pairings that have already been taught and are thus ‘decodable’ by the learner.

 At the same time, individual ‘sight words’ are introduced.
 Sight words (also called ‘tricky words’, 'irregular spellings' and ‘heart words’) are those that do not abide by the usual rules of English and, therefore, need to be learned by ‘sight’/’heart’ or are ‘tricky’.
+We call these Survival Lists* because you need to know these to 'survive' writing at school!

 This method means the learner can confidently read every word of their book by applying the sound-letter combination rules.
 Additionally, learners do not use inappropriate strategies (like guessing at words or using picture clues) to help them read - they can actually read the words on the page.
 Learners are often surprised they don't need to 'remember' every word - now you can 'decode' any word left-to-right whether or not you have seen it before.
+No 'remembering'.
 Magic!

 The resources

-I've used to create my Literacy for all Learners course:
+These are the resources I've used to create my Literacy for all Learners course:

 bottom of page